neutron-org/log/README.md

 This repository contains a helper zap.Logger constructor that injects a mandatory "context" field to the logger fields.
 The context field is expected to carry information about the execution context the logger is used in to ease logs browsing and indexing.

+## Configuration

+### General configuration

+Basically, the logger is configured with the [zap.NewProductionLogger](https://github.com/uber-go/zap/blob/d6ce3b9b283401bc6cf975de6ac3e5ed5aec5341/config.go#L115) with modified logs timestamps as RFC3339-formatted string with nanosecond precision.

-The logging level is set using an env variable `LOG_LEVEL`.
-According to the zap.Logger docs, the expected `LOG_LEVEL` values are (the `dpanic`/`DPANIC` level is omitted, higher levels are more important):
+For the default logger configuration the logging level is set using an env variable `LOGGER_LEVEL`.
+According to the [zap.Logger docs](https://github.com/uber-go/zap/blob/d6ce3b9b283401bc6cf975de6ac3e5ed5aec5341/level.go#L28), the expected `LOGGER_LEVEL` values are (the `dpanic`/`DPANIC` level is omitted, higher levels are more important):
 - `debug` or `DEBUG` — typically voluminous logs that are usually disabled in production;
 - `info` or `INFO` — the default logging priority;
 - `warn` or `WARN` — logs that are more important than Info, but don't need individual human review;